Field artillery in the American Civil War: Howitzers

 As with the corresponding heavy field guns, the heavier howitzers were available in limited quantities early in the war.
 Both Federal and Confederate contracts list examples of 24-pounders delivered during the war, and surviving examples exist of imported Austrian types of this caliber used by the Confederates.
 The M1841 24-pounder howitzers found use in the "reserve" batteries of the respective armies, but were gradually replaced over time with heavy rifled guns.
 The only known 24-pounders in use by the Army of Northern Virginia were in Woolfolk's Batteries (later Battalion) with two batteries of 4 pieces each.
 With the exception of the Far Western theatre of the war (e.g. Halls Battery at the Battle of Valverde in New Mexico), Federals did not use 24-pounder howitzers in field.
-The 24- and 32-pounders were more widely used in fixed fortifications, but at least one of the later large weapons was with the 1st Connecticut Artillery as late as 1864.
+The 24-pounder and M1844 32-pounder howitzer were more widely used in fixed fortifications, but at least one of the latter large weapons was with the 1st Connecticut Artillery as late as 1864.

 Finally, the lesser-known but highly mobile 12-pound M1841 mountain howitzer saw service with infantry and cavalry forces in the rugged western theaters and prairies, and continued in service during the Indian Wars.
 This versatile piece could utilize one of two carriages: a small carriage that could be drawn by a single animal or could be rapidly broken down to carry on the backs of pack animals, or a slightly larger prairie carriage to be drawn by two animals.
 A veteran of the Mexican–American War, several hundred more of these diminutive tubes were produced by Union foundries during the Civil War, and the Confederate Tredegar foundry turned out as many as 21 more.
 A Federal battery of four proved "highly effective" at the decisive battle of Glorieta Pass, New Mexico, and Nathan Bedford Forrest frequently employed mountain howitzers for the rapid close-quarters combat that he favored.